dhantosy/react-user-directory/README.md

 ------------------------------

 Known Bugs:
+- During initial page load, filter returns empty array when selected.
+Current workaround is to select the filter, then refresh the page.
 - Filter can only be chosen either one, cannot be both. eg. when Color & Cities filter are both active, the displayed data shows filtered by City.

 To Do: